bensiu123/ecommerce-app/README.md

 ## Introduction

-It is a demo e-commerce mobile app consisting following screens:
+It is a demo e-commerce mobile app consisting following screens and components:

-- Onboarding
+- Splash / Onboarding
 - Login
 - Forgot Password
 - Sign Up